m3o/services/docs/web/content/pages/getting-started.md

 ### From a Go service

 Let's write the most minimal service we can have that calls an other service.
-The program below should output `Response:  Hello John` if the Hello world
+The program below should output `Response:  Hello John`.

 ```go
 package main